How To: Create a Single Step Kinetic Model for DEA Data

 Dielectric data during the temperature initialized cure of a resin is depending on the progressive cross-linking and the increasing temperature that yield to effects in the opposite direction.
 Thus, a baseline for the temperature effect has to be constructed.

-5. Select data file Beru3K.txt, select temperature range between 53 and 180°C and select Tangential baseline.
+5. Select the first data file Beru3K.txt, select temperature range between 53 °C and 180 °C and select Tangential (DEA Dynamic) baseline.

 Here calculated blue curve shows temperature dependence of ion viscosity for uncured state.
 Calculated orange curve shows temperature dependence of ion viscosity for fully cured state.
 Brown curve presents the common baseline, which changes its slope from uncured to cured state.
 This common baseline will be subtracted from the total measurement in order to have only curing effect.

-6. Select data file Beru2K.txt, select temperature range and select Tangential baseline.
+6. Select the second data file Beru2K.txt, select temperature range between 56 °C and 185 °C and select Tangential (DEA Dynamic) baseline.

-7. Select data file Beru1K.txt, select temperature range and select Tangential baseline.
+7. Select the third data file Beru1K.txt, select temperature range between 60 °C and 155 °C and select Tangential (DEA Dynamic) baseline.

-8. Click on Source Data in the left tree.
+8. Click on Source Data in the left Project panel.
 Now all measured curves contain only effect of curing.

 Create a Single Step Kinetic Model for Curing Effect